Connect with us

 While a physical dictionary is helpful for shared knowledge, your personal mental dictionary is customized based on your individual experiences.
 What words are in my mental dictionary might overlap with the mental dictionary of someone else who also speaks the same language, but there will also be a lot of differences between the content of our dictionaries.

-You add words to your mental dictionary through your educational, occupational, cultural and other experiences.
+You add words to your mental dictionary through your educational, occupational, cultural and other life experiences.
 This customization also means that the size of mental dictionaries is a little bit different from person to person and varies by age.
 Researchers found that the average 20-year-old American English speaker knows about 42,000 unique words, and this number grows to about 48,000 by age 60.
 Some people will have even larger vocabularies.

 By now, you might be envisioning your mental dictionary as a book with pages of words in alphabetical order you can flip through as needed.
 While this visual analogy is helpful, there is a lot of debate about how mental dictionaries are organized.
 Many scholars agree that it’s probably not like an alphabetized book.

 One widely rejected theory, the grandmother cell theory, suggests that each concept is encoded by a single neuron.
-This implies that you would have a neuron for every word that you know, “grandmother.”
+This implies that you would have a neuron for every word that you know, including “grandmother.”

 While not accepted as accurate, the aspect of the grandmother cell theory suggesting that certain parts of the brain are more important for some types of information than others is likely true.
 For example, the left temporal lobe on the side of your brain has many regions that are important for language processing, including word retrieval and production.
 Rather than a single neuron responsible for processing a concept, a model called parallel distributed processing proposes that large networks of neurons across the brain work together to bring about word knowledge when they fire together.